 History of the Ulster Hall.
 The building was sold to Belfast Corporation in 1902.
 To celebrate the civic appointment of the Ulster Hall, Belfast Corporation commissioned a series of 13 oil paintings from JW Carey, in 1902.
 From its earliest years The Ulster Hall has played host to famous figures of the age; from Jenny Lind and Caruso to Charles Dickens and John McCormack, from Lord Carson and the Dalai Lama to Barry McGuigan and the Rolling Stones.
 During World War II, the Ulster Hall was used extensively as a dance hall providing entertainment for the US troops based in the province.
 Mysteriously, a shipment of American white oak planking arrived in Belfast to refurbish the dance floor.
 The Carey paintings.
 The Carey paintings, large scale canvases dealing with the history and mythology of the Belfast region will be on display in new dedicated gallery space within the refurbished hall

-Waterfront Hall have welcomed more than five million visitors, staged more than 3,000 entertainment events and hosted more than 2,000 conferences since we opened in 1997.
+Waterfront Hall Belfast has welcomed more than five million visitors, staged more than 3,000 entertainment events and hosted more than 2,000 conferences since we opened in 1997.
 Belfast Waterfront is now one of the worlds leading conference centres and is a top destination for national and international performer